How can making healthy lifestyle choices affect my bone health?

 Calcium and Vitamin D are necessary to build and maintain strong bones.
 Calcium is a mineral that makes bone dense (thick) and strong.
 Vitamin D helps your body absorb and use calcium.
 Think of your bones as a bank account in which you deposit and withdraw calcium.
 During childhood, the teen years, and early adulthood you build up the calcium in your bone bank.
 Your skeleton grows and your bones become larger, denser, and stronger especially when you practice bone healthy actions.

 Peak bone mass, defined as the maximum bone density you will ever have, is largely determined by your genetics or family history.
-Peak bone mass is usually reached between 16 and 25 years of age.
+Peak bone mass is usually reached by 25 years of age.
 In youth and young adulthood, bone healthy actions are necessary to reach peak bone mass.
 People who attain higher peak bone mass have larger, heavier bones and are less likely to get osteoporosis later in life.
 After age 25, bone healthy actions help maintain bone mass.
-Throughout your life, if your dietary calcium or vitamin D intake is too low, your body will withdraw the calcium it needs from your bones.
+Throughout your life, if your dietary calcium and vitamin D intake are low, your body will withdraw the calcium it needs from your bones.
 Over time, if more calcium is taken out of your bones than is put in, the result may be thinner, weaker bones.

 Why is physical activity/exercise important?